 Choosing the right Mini Training Treats Dogs can be confusing, so we compared the most popular options and narrowed it down to the best ones for you.1.
 Pet Botanics Mini Soft & Chewy Bacon Treats

-- 1.5 calories per treat: Supports frequent training without excess calories
+- 1.5 calories per treat: Enables frequent rewarding without excess calories

-- No artificial flavors or colors: Cleaner ingredient profile
+- No artificial flavors, colors, or preservatives: Clean ingredient profile for daily use

 - Low calorie per treat